Ferguson nurseries depart the urban fringe

-Agents for the nursery were often keen to promote that stock of fruit trees, vines and flowering plants were available for purchase, as indicated by a story in the Tumut press.
+As indicated by a story in the Tumut press, agents for the nursery were often keen to promote that stock of fruit trees, vines, and flowering plants were available for purchase.
 (Tumut and Adelong Times, 28 May 1929)

 A reliable water supply is essential for horticulture and the nursery industry.

 In 1922 an irrigation licence was issued to Alfred D (AD) Little, a partner for Ferguson & Sons, Australian Nursery, Camden, to pump up to 150 gallons per minute on the right bank [Elderslie].
 (NSW Government Gazette, 11 August 1922)